“Now that’s a slap in the face.”

 “No,” said Latti flatly.
 “But well done all the same.”

 “20.00 hours tonight, Monument Plaza.
-Fender has hired the plaza for three hours to celebrate his `success’.
+Fender has hired a restaurant on the plaza to celebrate his `success’.
 He’s fooled the authorities into believing that it’s a business conference for a company from Bespin, which it is, but the gathering largely consists of his most trusted operatives.”
 Lysaar raised an arched eyebrow.
 “And I’ve got three invites.”

 Jan rubbed his hand across his chin and rued the stubble once again as he put two and two together and came up with a certain young lady he had been chatting up not two hours ago.